Dual-band blade antenna: Computational Electromagnetic Modeling (CEM)

 Computational Electromagnetic Modeling (CEM) uses various methods to numerically calculate an antenna pattern.

 To the untrained eye, this may seem a trivial.
 Although, with some research and thought, one will realize that all local structures affect the radiation pattern whether by reflection, absorption, refraction, fringing, or as part of the radiating structure.
 Some structure that are not local will also cause these items and more including blockage and 're-radiation'.
 With this in mind, the calculation can become cumbersome.

 Multiple algorithms exist in CEM, including but not limited to the Method of Moments (MoM), Finite Element Method (FEM), and Uniform Theory of Diffraction (UTD).
-Two examples of software packages that use these methods in free-space are FEKO and WIPL-D. The examples shown here are from WIPL-D. It is important to note that these software packages must be used by someone who understands the process and can determine whether the calculated results are accurate or if errors in the model and input data have let to false output data (adhering to the old adage that 'garbage in equals garbage out').
+Two examples of software packages that use these methods in free-space are FEKO and WIPL-D. The examples shown here are from WIPL-D. These software packages must be used by someone who understands the process and can determine whether the calculated results are accurate or if errors in the model and input data have let to false output data (adhering to the old adage that 'garbage in equals garbage out').